-After we lose all of our baby teeth, out adult teeth have to last us for the rest of our lives.
-That’s a lot to ask, given the amount of work and abuse that our teeth have to withstand daily, but for the most part our molars and incisors are up to the task.
-If you’ve started noticing that your permanent tooth is loose, however, this can be a sign of some serious dental problems that you should address as soon as you can.
-Failure to do so could lead to you losing your tooth--and maybe a few other teeth along with it.
+After we lose all of our baby teeth, our adult teeth have to last us for the rest of our lives.
+That’s a lot to ask, given the amount of work and abuse that our teeth have to withstand daily.
+Thankfully our molars and incisors are up to the tough task.
+If you’ve noticed that one of your permanent teeth is loose, this can be a sign of some serious dental problems that you should address as soon as possible.
+Failure to do so could result in losing your tooth--and maybe a few other teeth along with it.

 What to Do Next?

 Prolonging a dental visit only allows the problem to progress or worsen.
 In more severe cases, patients may need extensive treatment including removal and replacement of the teeth.
 Only a qualified dentist will be able to determine what caused your tooth to start becoming loose, and you should make sure to make an appointment to see one right away.

 What Can I Do To Prevent Loose Teeth?

 Aside from the obvious daily dental hygiene of brushing twice a day and flossing your teeth, regular checkups and cleanings can also prevent the possibility of loose teeth.
 If playing sports, wearing the proper gear such as a mouth guard can save your teeth from colliding and cracking.
 Be aware of the causes of gum disease and actively take care of your teeth to prevent it.
 Also know that people with Osteoporosis and Diabetes are more susceptible to problems with their teeth.